shakilmith/documentaion/frontend/angular/sharing-data-between-components/index.md

 }
 ```

-Here, first of all, we have import the Input decorator from @angular/core library package and you can see it at the top of the file.
-The, inside the typescript class, we have declared an empty string variable with @Input() decorator but didn't initialize it as the value will come from the parent component.
+Here, first of all, we have import the Input decorator from <b>@angular/core</b> library package and you can see it at the top of the file.
+The, inside the typescript class, we have declared an empty string variable with <b>@Input()</b> decorator but didn't initialize it as the value will come from the parent component.

-Note: @Input() decorator means here, the data or value will come from the parent component.
+<b>Note:</b> <b>@Input()</b> decorator means here, the data or value will come from the parent component.

-4. Now open the parent.component.ts file and declare a variable with data.
+4. Now open the <b>parent.component.ts</b> file and declare a variable with data.

-parent.component.ts
+<b>parent.component.ts</b>

 ```
 import { Component } from '@angular/core';